flowenol/apple1serial/README.md

 ## PCB

 Gerber files can be found in the `gerber/` directory.
+The previous version of the board without DB9 connector can be found in the `gerber/noDB9` directory.
 The KiCad project files with board design and schematics can be found here:

 http://github.com/flowenol/Apple1SerialPcb